 How To Make:

-- Now tell your kid to mix the eggs with the golden syrup in a bowl or jug.
-Tell her to pour the mixture into the food processor and run it on high.
+- Now tell your child to mix the eggs with the golden syrup in a bowl or jug.
+Pour the mixture into the food processor and run it on high.

-- Tell your kid to take a piece of brown paper and spread the royal icing on it.
-Ask her to stick it on the back of the roof pieces so that they stay together.
+- Tell your child to take a piece of brown paper and spread the royal icing on it.
+Ask them to stick it on the back of the roof pieces so that they stay together.
 Leave it to dry for an hour.

-- Now ask your kid to glue the walls together to the board using the royal icing.
+- Now, ask your child to glue the walls together to the board using the royal icing.
 You will need some heavy objects to support the walls as they dry.

-- Lastly, tell your kid to put the roof and pipe the shingles and snow on it.
-Allow her to decorate the gingerbread house any way she likes.
+- Lastly, tell your child to put the roof and pipe the shingles and snow on it.
+Encourage them to decorate the gingerbread house any way they like.